 - There is no exception for the delays caused by problems with YouTube, having to work late, or ANY technical issues or electrical issues; you need to do things early rather than at the last minute. - Do not email the professor asking an extension if you fail to meet the deadline for submitting a speech; the assignment link will remain closed. - However, if you miss a speech there is an option to turn in ONE speech late for a 25% penalty.
-You can use this option ONLY ONCE. - A make-up speech must submitted via the make-up speech submission link, located in the Speech Descriptions and Guidelines Module, no later than 11/27/23, 11:59 p.m. - There will be no penalty if you have professional documentation related to a medical issue, issue like a cable outage, court-related activity, or other legitimate issue. - There is absolutely no option to turn in speech four after the due date. - There is support to help you understand how to establish a YouTube account and to upload your speeches.
+You can use this option ONLY ONCE.
+You may not turn Speech 4 in late. - A make-up speech must submitted via the make-up speech submission link, located in the Speech Descriptions and Guidelines Module, no later than 4/15/24, 11:59 p.m. - There will be no penalty if you have professional documentation related to a medical issue, issue like a cable outage, court-related activity, or other legitimate issue.

+- There is absolutely no option to turn in speech four after the due date. - There is support to help you understand how to establish a YouTube account and to upload your speeches.